stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 they are eventually enqueued for processing if they are legitimate.

-Valid microblocks in the parent stream may be orphaned by the child anchored block, i.e. because the miner didn't see them in time to build off of them.
+Valid microblocks in the parent stream may be orphaned by the child anchored block, i.e. because the leader didn't see them in time to build off of them.
 If this happens, then the orphaned microblocks are dropped.

 ## Block Processing